 - Ring: A ring is a small, round metal piece of jewelry that appears to wrap around the anti-helix, rather than through it like a curved barbell.
 It’s not recommended to get pierced with a ring; rather, go see a professional piercer once your snug piercing is fully healed to get the curved barbell changed to a ring.
 Having a piercer change it out will also give you the opportunity to see what type and size of piercing looks best on your ear.

 In terms of what kind of jewelry not to get?
 “Try and avoid jewelry that hangs until the piercing is completely healed,” says Green.

 What Jewelry Material Is Used for a Snug Piercing?

-- Titanium: Titanium is not only a common and universal choice for piercings; it’s also what Pepper recommends.
+- Titanium: Titanium is not only a common and universal choice for piercings; it’s also what Nicky recommends.
 Considering it doesn’t contain any nickel or other allergens, titanium is the least likely to cause irritation for anyone—from the most rough skinned to the sensitive.
 Titanium seems to only have upsides, considering it’s also lightweight, aesthetically pleasing, and doesn’t corrode.

 - Gold: Gold jewelry encapsulates yellow, rose, and white gold and is a gorgeous style for anyone who prefers the look of gold to that of silver.
 The only caveat is that gold jewelry must be 14-16 karats, as 18 karats or above will be too soft and could potentially harbor infection-causing bacteria.